sam777manss/ApiRoles/README.md

 # ApiRoles

 JWT Steps
-1) Right Click on Project folder name in this case ApiRoles -> properties -> Debug -> Gerenal (Open debug launch profiles UI) in ApiRoles Scroll Down and on
+1) Right Click on Project folder name.
+In this case ApiRoles -> properties -> Debug -> Gerenal (Open debug launch profiles UI) in ApiRoles Scroll Down and on
 App URL box put this :- https://localhost:7140